-Whip up these vegetarian Cornish pasties next time you need an easy and versatile appetizer!
+Whip up this Sweet and Savory Vegetarian Cornish Pasties recipe next time you need an easy and versatile appetizer!

 Last year for Christmas I had the wild idea to host a dinner featuring my favorite recipes from the U.K.